Sir-dragmaster-j/-ESP32-CAM-Traffic-Signal-Detection/README.md

 - 🚦 Real-time **RED / GREEN** traffic signal detection
 - 📡 Sends `"RED"` or `"GREEN"` to Arduino using Serial @ 9600 baud
 - 🤖 Perfect for **autonomous cars**, **lane followers**, **IRoC-U bots**
-- ⚡ Optimized for ESP32-CAM (OV2640) with fast color
+- ⚡ Optimized for ESP32-CAM (OV2640) with fast color  segmentation
 - 🔌 Easy integration with any Arduino motor driver

 ---